rk83783/mobilefix-pro/README.md

 ## Getting Started
 1. Clone the repository
 2. Open `index.html` in a web browser
-3. Navigate through the site to explore features
+3. Navigate to the Compatibility page to start searching
-4. Use the "Upload" page to add new battery data
+4. Use the search filters to find parts or models

 ## Deployment
 The application can be deployed to any static hosting service.
 For Vercel deployment: